 This thin-film sensor has a two interdigitated electrodes.

-The gold layer is 150 nm thick on 50 nm titanium.
+The platinum layer is 150 nm thick on 50 nm titanium.
 The cell has a diameter 3.5 mm.
-There are 120 pairs of 10 µm wide electrodes.
+There are 180 pairs of 5 µm wide electrodes.
 The gap between the electrodes is 5 µm.

 Please note that one of the Micrux cells is necessary to connect the electrode.

 More Information is available at the specifications tab or here.